 4. Only keep what you need.

 Regularly clear your browser history and delete old text messages and other files you don’t need from your devices.
-Also, prior to recycling, selling, or giving away your device, make sure to remove all sensitive information from it.
+Also, before recycling, selling, or giving away your device, remove all sensitive information from it.